aniruddhsujish/NSETradeAgents/README.md

 **yfinance 401 fix** — Yahoo Finance rate-limits concurrent requests. `fetch_data_node` downloads all ticker data once before the parallel fan-out.
 The three parallel agents read from LangGraph state instead of making independent HTTP calls.

 **Determinism by design** — technical, sentiment scoring, and decision agents all run at `temperature=0`.
 The research agent (creative query generation) runs at default temperature.
 Consistent inputs produce consistent outputs across runs, preventing borderline decisions from flipping between runs of the same day's data.

+**Anchoring-free confidence scoring** — the decision agent outputs categorical labels (STRONG/ACCEPTABLE/CONFLICTED etc.) rather than a single integer.
+A deterministic scoring map in `utils/scoring.py` converts labels to points and applies market context adjustments.
+This prevents LLMs from anchoring to minimum-passing values (a known failure mode of single-number structured outputs).

 **Single-process architecture** — `BackgroundScheduler` (APScheduler) runs trading jobs in threads alongside FastAPI's async event loop in one uvicorn process.
 No separate scheduler process or message broker needed.